On two refinements of the bounded weak approximate identities: Abstract

 \section{Abstract}

 Let $A$ be a commutative Banach algebra with non-empty character space $\Delta(A)$.
-In this paper, we give two notions of approximate identities for $A$.
-Indeed, we change the concepts of convergence and boundedness in the classical notion of bounded approximate identity.
+In this paper, we change the concepts of convergence and boundedness in the classical notion of bounded approximate identity.
+This work give us a new kind of approximate identity between bounded approximate identity and bounded weak approximate identity.
 More precisely, a net $\{e_{\alpha}\}$ in $A$ is a \emph{c-w approximate identity} if for each $a\in A$, the Gel'fand transform of $e_{\alpha}a$ tends to the Gel'fand transform of $a$ in the compact-open topology and we say $\{e_{\alpha}\}$ is \emph{weakly bounded} if the image of $\{e_{\alpha}\}$ under the Gel'fand transform is bounded in $C_{0}(\Delta(A))$.

 \textbf{MSC 2010:} {46H05, 22D05, 43A15.}\\ \textbf{Keywords:} {Banach algebra, approximate identity, character space, locally compact group.}